-- (1) The amount of oil from the oil sands is not likely to ramp up quickly. - (2) Canada is likely to need the oil itself, as its other production declines.
-This is especially the case if Saudi oil which it imports continues to decline.
-Under NAFTA, Canada is obligated to export a proportional share of its oil to the US, but this may be subject to renegotiation in the next few years.
+(1) The amount of oil from the oil sands is not likely to ramp up quickly.

+(2) Canada is likely to need the oil itself, as its other production declines.

+There have been many announcements of new discoveries, like Tupi by Brazil, but these tend to be small relative to the world's needs.
+They will also take a long time to develop.

-There are really a couple of issues with newer technologies that are being used.
-One is that fancier and fancier extraction tools (such as horizontal wells and maximum reservoir contact wells) have been developed.
-These are able to suck out a greater percentage of the available oil, before production suddenly "hits a wall" when the layer of oil has been extracted, and the remaining oil is mixed with a huge amount of water and under little pressure.
+As noted on the slide, newer technologies can lead to sudden drop-offs.
+One reason is that fancier and fancier extraction tools (such as horizontal wells and maximum reservoir contact wells) have been developed.
+These are able to suck out a greater percentage of the available oil before production suddenly "hits a wall" when the layer of oil has been extracted, and the remaining oil is mixed with a huge amount of water and under little pressure.
 If this should happen on an enormous field like Ghawar in Saudi Arabia, we could very quickly see production drop by 2 million barrels a day, or more.

-In recent years, quite a few "enhanced oil recovery" methods have been developed.
-Much of the impact of these methods is already reflected in the production data graphed.
+In recent years, quite a few "enhanced oil recovery" (EOR) methods have been developed.
+While these will have some impact, much of the impact of these methods is already reflected in the production data graphed.
 In some cases, like Mexico, it has permitted production to continue longer before the inevitable drop in oil production came.
 In others, it helps wells to continue to produce at a very low level after the vast majority of production is completed.
-It is doubtful that oil production will ever stop - a dribble that is nearly all water will continue indefinitely.
+The role of EOR seems likely to be one of making the post peak downslope less steep, rather than preventing decline altogether.